just-jollie/persephone/README.md

-## Therapy Dog Finder

-This app is dedicated to a beautiful person who for many years spent her free time training therapy dogs and bringing joy to the sick, dying, and mentally ill.
-We hope this app will make it easy for people to connect with therapy and comfort dogs.
+## Mystery App

 ### Run this project:
 1. `npm install`
 2. `npm run start`

-### Notion documentation:

-<a href="https://www.notion.so/allierae/Therapy-Dog-App-8950ff47cc874c5c83abbfd1d1bdeb83">Therapy dog app</a>

-### Point person:

-Contact <a href="https://www.linkedin.com/in/allie-robinson/">Allie Robinson</a> if you want to discuss this app.

 ### Wanna contribute?
-Therapy Dog Finder is currently closed to outside contributions.
+Tihs project is currently closed to outside contributions.
 Feel free to check back later!

 ### settings.json:
 These VSCode settings will make Prettier your default formatter and will cause prettier and import sorting to run on save.
 Make sure you install the <a href="https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode">Prettier</a> and <a href="https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint">ESLint</a> extensions.